 Casey and Janine “Nina” Melvin are the daughters of Joan and Greg Melvin, who instilled in them the exact type of fearlessness and resilience that is essential in making a startup success.
 Casey is the oldest sister of 6 Melvin kids (4 sisters and 1 brother).
 She spent her childhood playing softball and basketball competitively through high school, and was recruited to play Division I softball at Princeton University.
 She graduated with a degree in American Politics and a certificate in Political Economy.
 Some of her favorite things: fashion, jewelry design, tech advances, artificial intelligence, and 3D printing.
 In her “me” time, Casey enjoys traveling to new places, listening to podcasts, debating politics and policy with her friends, and learning new things on her own (from learning to code to rewiring the garage door opener).

 Nina and her twin brother, John, fall right in the middle of the Melvin children.
 She spent her childhood playing competitive softball and basketball, and was recruited to play Division I softball at Brown University, where she graduated with a degree in Political Science in 2014.
 Some of her favorite things: fashion, jewelry design, playing with her dogs Hamilton the bulldog and Winnie the Bichon.
-In her “me” time, Janine enjoys traveling to new places, watching documentaries, and meeting new people.
+In her “me” time, Janine enjoys embroidery, art, tending to her plants, traveling to new places, watching documentaries, and sangria.